Meningitis B (MenB) vaccineSee all parts of this guide Hide guide parts

 What's septicaemia (blood poisoning)?

-Septicaemia (blood poisoning) is a serious, life-threatening infection that gets worse very quickly and the risk of death is higher compared with meningitis.
+Septicaemia (blood poisoning) is a serious, life-threatening infection that gets worse very quickly.
+The risk of death is higher compared to meningitis.

 The signs of cold hands and feet, pale skin, vomiting and being very sleepy or difficult to wake can come on quickly.

 Charlotte's story: meningococcal septicaemia (MenB) (https://www.youtube.com/watch?v=Lm0n7RvR8d4)

 Charlotte developed septicaemia (serious blood poisoning) through type B meningococcal disease (MenB) in 2010, before the MenB vaccine was introduced in the UK.
 Her mother Jenny talks about the impact on Charlotte and the rest of her family.